 Everyone enrolled in school is required by state law to attend regularly.
-Frequent absences may lead to failure in subjects which may lead to school dropouts.
-In the event your child will be absent, please call 570-296-1852 or 570-296-1856, or email the attendance secretary.
+Frequent absences may lead to failure in subjects which may lead-to school dropouts.
+In the event your child will be absent, please call 570-296-1852 or 570-296-1856.

 - Every student absence requires a written excuse signed by the parent/guardian.
 The written excuse must include the date(s), the reason for the absence, and bear the signature of the parent/guardian.
 School administrators will determine if the written note meets the criteria of an excused or unexcused absence.
 When the student, regardless of age, is absent, the parent/guardian must submit a written note on the first day the student returns to school.
 If the excuse is not presented by the tenth school day, the absence will remain unexcused.
 All absences, including excused and unexcused, beyond ten cumulative days within the school year require a doctor's note.
 If a doctor's note or a hospital record is not provided within ten days, the absence will be marked unexcused. - A student who is absent from school is prohibited from attending that day's co-curricular activities.
 Parents/Guardians may request a conference with the assistant principal in regard to attendance. - If a student reaches three unexcused absences, he/she is considered truant and the parents/guardians will be notified. - If a student reaches six unexcused absences, he/she is considered habitually truant.
-At this time, we will notify the Pike County Bureau of Children and Youth and parents/guardians, and schedule an attendance meeting. - If a student reaches ten absences (any combination of excused or unexcused), parents/guardians will receive an excessive absence letter. - Students who are absent due to college visits must make prior arrangements in the School guidance office, and notify the attendance secretary. - Missing the school bus is considered an unexcused absence or tardy. - If the student arrives at school after 11:15 a.m., it is considered a half-day absence and the student must have a note. - A student may not leave school during the day at any time unless he/she is excused by the nurse because of illness and permission is granted by the principal.
-The student must sign out in the book provided by the school office for this purpose when leaving school during school hours. - Parents/Guardians who pick up children during school hours to excuse them for some legal purpose must also sign out in the register provided by the 11/12 office for that purpose.
+At this time, the Pike County Bureau of Children and Youth, as well the parents/guardians, will be notified. - If a student reaches ten absences (any combination of excused or unexcused), parents/guardians will receive an excessive absence letter. - To avoid an unnecessary excessive absence letter, students who visit a doctor during an absence should bring a note from the doctor. - Students who are absent due to college visits must make prior arrangements in the School guidance office, and notify the attendance secretary. - Missing the school bus is unexcused. - If the student arrives at school after 11:15 a.m., it is considered a half-day absence and the student must have a note. - A student may not leave school during the day at any time unless he/she is excused by the nurse because of illness and permission is granted by the principal.
+The student must sign out in the book provided by the school office for this purpose when leaving school during school hours. - Parents/Guardians who pick up children during school hours to excuse them for some legal purpose must also sign out in the register provided by the office for that purpose.
 A note from a parent/guardian and parent/guardian confirmation is required. - The policy for early dismissal when a parent or guardian does not pick up a student is as follows: - Have parent or guardian call a day or so in advance to get permission for student to be dismissed early.
 The student also needs to drop a note off to the office on the day of the dismissal or: - The student is to bring a note from a parent or guardian to the office the morning of dismissal, including a telephone number at which a parent/guardian may be reached for confirmation. - Students who are dismissed to take a driving exam should return to school as soon as the exam is completed.